atk4/core/docs/factory.rst

  1. when object is created "icon" is set to null
  2. seed may have a value for "icon" and can set it to string, array or object
  3. user may explicitly set "icon" to string, array or object
- 4. some code may wish to interract with icon and will expect it to be object
+ 4. some code may wish to interact with icon and will expect it to be object
  5. recursiveRender() will expect icon to be also added inside $button's template

 So here are some rules for ATK and add-ons: